vectorgrp/sil-kit/docs/configuration/simulation-setup.rst

      - The name of the sink.
 Controller, Services and Ports may refer to this sink by name.
    * - Type
      - The type specifies the format of the output stream.
+Supported formats
-Supported file formats are: PcapFile, PcapPipe, Mdf4File.
+       are: PcapFile, PcapPipe, Mdf4File.
    * - OutputPath
      - A filesystem path where the IB messages are traced to.